Simon has been involved in software development since the days of paper tape. He has developed niche software for

 My rating: 2 stars

 There are a number of products with this name: Caption-Pro is a well-regarded UK-based metadata editing tool for media professionals which generates captions composed of the names of people appearing in the photo using facial recognition.
 There is also a poorly-reviewed iPhone app of this name offering a selection of pre-made captions for photos.

-Caption Pro (from Aleka Consulting) operates with JPEG files and video files (mp4, mov and 3gp formats only).
+Caption Pro (from Aleka Consulting) operates with JPEG, TIFF and PNG images and video files (mp4, mov and 3gp formats only).
 It supports editing of already applied captions by storing them in metadata and placing the caption in a strip below the original image, thus preserving the integrity of the original image and making the caption visible from any image viewing application.

 Images and videos can be loaded from a file or folder browser, by drag and drop or by pasting from the Clipboard.
 Automatically cropped and de-skewed Images can also be obtained from scans or photos of multiple paper prints as shown below:

 Loaded images can be automatically ordered by file name or date, and manually re-ordered via a graphical interface.
 The drag-and-drop interface can be used to upload and merge groups of files from different sources, such as a mobile phone and a digital camera SD card.